nathangpark/surface-drive/README.md

 - Bliss OS
 - External CarPlay dongle
 - Custom launcher app to boot into
-- External USB camera for reverse
+- Possible external USB camera for reverse
   - No automatic switching.